Glen Ridge, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 23.29 mi of roadways, of which 18.19 mi were maintained by the municipality and 5.10 mi by Essex County.

 The primary roads directly serving Glen Ridge include County Route 506 (Bloomfield Avenue) and County Route 509.
 Major highways near the borough include the New Jersey Turnpike, Interstate 80, Interstate 280, the Garden State Parkway, U.S. Route 46, Route 3 and Route 21.

 Public transportation

 Glen Ridge is a little over 2 mi long, north to south, via Ridgewood Avenue, making it accessible for residents by walking or biking.

 NJ Transit provides bus service to Newark on the 11, 28 and 29 via Bloomfield Avenue.

-Commuters can also take trains from the Glen Ridge station (formerly named Ridgewood Avenue station), where NJ Transit provides service to New York Penn Station in Midtown Manhattan and to Hoboken Terminal via the Montclair-Boonton Line.
+Commuter rail service is available at the Glen Ridge station, which was formerly named Ridgewood Avenue station.
+NJ Transit provides service to New York Penn Station in Midtown Manhattan and to Hoboken Terminal via the Montclair-Boonton Line.
 There are many other train stations near Glen Ridge.

-The town has a jitney service which provides transportation to and from the Glen Ridge Station for commuters.
+The borough has a jitney service which provides transportation to and from the Glen Ridge Station for commuters.
 This service has a fee and is only available between certain hours in the day.
 The Freeman Parkway Bridge, constructed in 1926, is a deck arch bridge that crosses over Toney's Brook and the Montclair-Boonton Line.